otto-de/api-guidelines/api-guidelines/global/compatibility/compatible-changes/rules/must-not-break-backward-compatibility.md

 ---
-type: MUST NOT
 id: R000027
 ---

-# break backward compatibility
+# MUST NOT break backward compatibility

 API specifications establish a contract between providers and consumers and cannot be broken by unilateral decisions.
 Providers can change their API specifications, but have to ensure their changes won't break existing consuming clients.